-- 1. Pursuant to the provisions of Article 426, Paragraph 1 of the Company Law and to the extent permitted by laws and regulations, the Company may, by resolution of the Board of Directors, exempt the liabilities of its corporate auditors (including persons who have previously served as the Company's corporate auditors) for failing to perform their duties. - 2.
-Pursuant to the provisions of Article 427, Paragraph 1 of the Company Law, the Company may enter into contracts with its outside corporate auditors to limit their liabilities for a failure to perform their duties, provided that the maximum amount of liabilities under such contracts shall be the total of the amounts provided in each item of Article 425, Paragraph 1 of the Company law.
+- 1. Pursuant to the provisions of Article 426, Paragraph 1 of the Company Law and to the extent permitted by laws and regulations, the Company may, by resolution of the Board of Directors, exempt the liabilities of its Audit & Supervisory Board members (including persons who have previously served as the Company's Audit & Supervisory Board members) for failing to perform their duties. - 2.
+Pursuant to the provisions of Article 427, Paragraph 1 of the Company Law, the Company may enter into contracts with its outside Audit & Supervisory Board members to limit their liabilities for a failure to perform their duties, provided that the maximum amount of liabilities under such contracts shall be the total of the amounts provided in each item of Article 425, Paragraph 1 of the Company law.